-- (a) You must conduct each performance test according to the requirements in §63.7(e)(1), the requirements in paragraphs (b) through (o) of this section, and according to the methods specified in Table 4 to this subpart. - (b) Periods when performance tests must be conducted.
-(1) You must not conduct performance tests during periods of startup, shutdown, or malfunction, as specified in §63.7(e)(1). - (2) You must test under representative operating conditions as defined in §63.2292.
-You must describe representative operating conditions in your performance test report for the process and control systems and explain why they are representative. - (c) Number of test runs.
-You must conduct three separate test runs for each performance test required in this section as specified in §63.7(e)(3).
-Each test run must last at least 1 hour except for: testing of a temporary total enclosure (TTE) conducted using Methods 204A through 204F of 40 CFR part 51, appendix M, which require three separate test runs of at least 3 hours each; and testing of an enclosure conducted using the alternative tracer gas method in appendix A to this subpart, which requires a minimum of three separate runs of at least 20 minutes each. - (d) Location of sampling sites.
-(1) Sampling sites must be located at the inlet (if emission reduction testing or documentation of inlet methanol or formaldehyde concentration is required) and outlet of the control device (defined in §63.2292) and prior to any releases to the atmosphere.
-For control sequences with wet control devices (defined in §63.2292) followed by control devices (defined in §63.2292), sampling sites may be located at the inlet and outlet of the control sequence and prior to any releases to the atmosphere. - (2) Sampling sites for process units meeting compliance options without a control device must be located prior to any releases to the atmosphere.
-Facilities demonstrating compliance with a production-based compliance option for a process unit equipped with a wet control device must locate sampling sites prior to the wet control device. - (e) Collection of monitoring data.
+- (a) Testing procedures.
+You must conduct each performance test according to the requirements in paragraphs (b) through (o) of this section and according to the methods specified in Table 4 to this subpart. - (b) Periods when performance tests must be conducted.
+You must conduct each performance test based on representative performance (i.e., performance based on representative operating conditions as defined in § 63.2292) of the affected source for the period being tested.
+Representative conditions exclude periods of startup and shutdown.
+You may not conduct performance tests during periods of malfunction.
+You must describe representative operating conditions in your performance test report for the process and control systems and explain why they are representative.
+You must record the process information that is necessary to document operating conditions during the test and include in such record an explanation to support that such conditions are representative.
+Upon request, you shall make available to the Administrator such records as may be necessary to determine the conditions of performance tests. - (c) Number of test runs.
+You must conduct three separate test runs for each performance test required in this section as specified in § 63.7(e)(3).
+Each test run must last at least 1 hour except for: testing of a temporary total enclosure (TTE) conducted using Methods 204A through 204F of 40 CFR part 51, appendix M, which require three separate test runs of at least 3 hours each; and testing of an enclosure conducted using the alternative tracer gas method in appendix A to this subpart, which requires a minimum of three separate runs of at least 20 minutes each.

+(d) Location of sampling sites.

+- (1) Sampling sites must be located at the inlet (if emission reduction testing or documentation of inlet methanol or formaldehyde concentration is required) and outlet of the control device (defined in § 63.2292) and prior to any releases to the atmosphere.
+For control sequences with wet control devices (defined in § 63.2292) followed by control devices (defined in § 63.2292), sampling sites may be located at the inlet and outlet of the control sequence and prior to any releases to the atmosphere. - (2) Sampling sites for process units meeting compliance options without a control device must be located prior to any releases to the atmosphere.
+Facilities demonstrating compliance with a production-based compliance option for a process unit equipped with a wet control device must locate sampling sites prior to the wet control device.

+- (e) Collection of monitoring data.
 You must collect operating parameter monitoring system or continuous emissions monitoring system (CEMS) data at least every 15 minutes during the entire performance test and determine the parameter or concentration value for the operating requirement during the performance test using the methods specified in paragraphs (k) through (o) of this section. - (f) Collection of production data.
-To comply with any of the production-based compliance options, you must measure and record the process unit throughput during each performance test. - (g) Nondetect data.
-(1) Except as specified in paragraph (g)(2) of this section, all nondetect data (§63.2292) must be treated as one-half of the method detection limit when determining total HAP, formaldehyde, methanol, or total hydrocarbon (THC) emission rates.
+To comply with any of the production-based compliance options, you must measure and record the process unit throughput during each performance test.

+(g) Nondetect data.